Overview

 Q: I don’t see the version column in my document list.

-A: A Project Administrator must select to add the Version column in Project Settings > Options > Column Display.
-Then you (the user) must select the column to see it in the document list.
-Your preference will be remembered for when you log into the project again.
+A: A Project Administrator must enable the Version column in Project Settings > Options > Column Display.
+Then, users must select the column to see it in the document list by opening the Columns dropdown menu and selecting the checkbox next to Version.

 Q: How are versions numbered?
 What happens if I delete a version?